EEvangelisti/hfinder/README.md

 ### HFinder Toolbox

+HFinder includes additional tools to explore predictions, analyze signals, and measure distances.
-For an introduction to HFinder auxiliary scripts, see [Toolbox guide](doc/toolbox.md).
+For an introduction to these auxiliary scripts, see the [Toolbox guide](doc/toolbox.md).